ip

 Pass all to-be forwarded packets with the IP Router Alert option

 set to this socket.
-Only valid for raw sockets.
+Valid only for raw sockets.
 This is use-

 ful, for instance, for user-space RSVP daemons.
 The tapped

-responsibility to send them out again.
-Socket binding is
+sponsibility to send them out again.
+Socket binding is ignored,

-ignored, such packets are only filtered by protocol.
-Expects an
+such packets are only filtered by protocol.
+Expects an integer

 IP_TOS (since Linux 1.0)